shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

 ## Debugging CSS code using chrome developers tools

-Copy the error code given, inside index.html then find the error using chrome developer tools <br>
-We can see that website css is gone <br>
+Copy the error code given, inside index.html then find the error using chrome developer tools We can see that website css is gone
 ![image](https://user-images.githubusercontent.com/125631878/229992191-feb8fa9c-5ae5-4a8c-bd35-9253b1270411.png)